abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 these bodies of ours are not things over which we have any control.
 We reflect on the process of aging, sickness, and death, let it sink in and at the same time, we look carefully at what is happening around us.
-For a person who is going through the process of catastrophic illness, the death process is not just something that’s out there, but something that is happening right inside that person’s body.
-It could be the proliferation of cancer cells reaching different parts of the body, obstructing tissues, and airways and spreading to the bones and the brain.
+For a person who is dying of a catastrophic illness, the death process is not just something that’s out there, but something that is happening right inside that person’s body.
+It could be the proliferation of cancer cells reaching different parts of the body, obstructing tissues and airways and spreading to the bones and the brain.
 I can recognize that all of that is something that could very likely happen to me.
 Or, some other disease will happen in this very body, to these internal organs, to all the parts we’ve been talking about, visualizing, and reciting.
 Each part will come to an end.
 They will all at some point cease to function, either one by one or at the same time.
 These parts of the body are subject to dissolution, decay, and decomposition and will return to the elements: earth, air, water, and fire, nothing more than that.
 Yet it all seems so real, so personal, and so “me,” which is where the suffering comes in.

 Bringing this reflection to heart is a significant part of daily meditation practice, both on the cushion and off.
 To do this we need to